PKU-ASAL/SeeWasm/README.md

 Here, in the `[entry_func]`, users are allowed to specify the entry functions.
 For Wasm file compiled from C, we typically set this field as `main`.
 Moreover, `--need-mapper` is compulsory, because it can make a mapping between Wasm function indice and standard C library functions' name.
 Also, you can use `-v` to output each Wasm instruction's behavior.

+**NOTE: currently, we cannot analyze the Wasm file compiled from Go file, and we are working on it.**

 ----